Self Funded Health Insurance Plans Reduce Company Costs

-When you don’t use all your health insurance funding, you will get a percentage of the unspent insurance premiums back in the form of a rebate or refund.
+When you don’t use all your health insurance funding, you will get a percentage of the unspent insurance premiums refunded.
 I have a client that I’ll tell you about more in detail in the next article I write.
-I’ll tell you all about a case study where a 15-employee company saved more than $50,000 a year switching to a self-funded health insurance policy.
+I have a case study where a 15-employee company saved more than $50,000 a year.

-You might be wondering what you would do if your health insurance claims costs exceed the pool of dollars you set aside for your employees.
+What would you do if your health insurance claims costs exceed the pool of dollars you set aside?
 The answer is simple.
-If you exceed the limit of your health insurance budget, a stop loss insurance policy kicks in and pays for all the health claims above $50,000.
-If you are wondering how much the stop-loss policy costs, it is typically embedded in the $50,000 reserve that you set aside.
-So, the worst-case scenario happens to also be a winning situation that business owners will take hands down 100% of the time instead of handing hard earned company revenue to insurance companies with nothing in return.
+If you exceed the limit of your health insurance pool, a stop loss insurance policy pays for all the health claims.
+Stop-loss policy costs are embedded in the funding pool if you are wondering.
+Hence, the worst-case scenario happens to also be a winning situation.
+Why hand hard earned company revenue to insurance companies with nothing given in return?

 Small business health insurance can be affordable

 Here at Next Generation Payroll, we are focused on educating our clients, so they can discover cost-effective solutions that work, making their business more efficient and profitable.
-Simply put, if you take the risk you get the reward and you save significant amounts of money in the process.
+Simply put, if you take the risk you get the reward and you save money in the process.
 Small business health insurance does not have to egregiously expensive to provide great coverage with a low deductible.
-If you have any question about how we may help you and your company, feel free to contact us at any time.
+If you have any question about how we may help you and your company, feel free to contact us.